raspberrypilearning/sorting-hat-lesson/README.md

 - A Raspberry Pi
 - The latest NOOBS SD card with Raspbian installed
-- A keyboard and mouse connected to the Raspberry Pi per pair
+- A keyboard and mouse connected to the Raspberry Pi
-- A monitor connected to the Raspberry Pi per pair
+- A monitor connected to the Raspberry Pi
 - A [Pibrella](http://pibrella.com)
-- 1 x Push button / switch ** (example: Large Red Push Button)
-- Male-to-female jumper leads ** (example: Jumper Lead Cables for Arduino/Raspberry Pi)
-- 1 x speakers
+- 1 x speakers or headphones
 - Hat

 See [teachers setup instructions](teachers-instructions.md) for more information.